bailejor/SAMSHA_Transfer_Learning/README.md

 <hr>
 <br>
-There are five files used in two experiments. <br>
+There are four files used in two experiments. <br>
 The first is called General_sub_resnet_50.ipynb.
 It contains the experiment that was run on the general substance dataset using transfer learning with the weights transferred from ResNet50.
 The second model is General_sub_no_transfer.
 This model is a CNN that was directly trained on the general substance dataset.
 It has randomly initialized weights.
 The third model is the General_substance_RandomForest.
 This is a tuned random forest used to compare the other models to.